sdz14/GEO2441/README.md

 ![Modified Soil Adjusted Vegetation Index 2](https://raw.githubusercontent.com/sdz14/GEO2441/master/LaTeX%20Equations/msavi2.png)

-Vegetation Indices are quite simple and easy way to monitor vegetation cover, health and dynamics, and hence are very useful for environmental monitoring.
+Vegetation Indices are quite simple and easy way to monitor vegetation cover, health and dynamics, and hence are very useful for environmental monitoring (Xue, J. and Baofeng, S., 2017).

 The first task will be to derive both of the vegetation indices, create a landcover map for your chosen country and then proceed to plot the two vegetation indices against each other to identify their (if any) relationship.